hunt-genes/SMED8020/Day2/README.md

 ```
 assoc <- read.table("output/results.assoc.logistic", header=T, as.is=T)
 ```
 Where the function **read.table** is used.
 Try **?read.table** to get information on the arguments used.
 When an arguments is set to T, it means it is TRUE and is active.
 F denotes FALSE, and R ignores this argument.
-See the table above for more useful functions in R.

 The p-values (on –log10 scale) can be plotted across the chromosome: